 “No.” Hermione shook her head.
 “I understand exactly what you mean.
 After I got that picture from Hagrid—I started looking for stories of you in the Prophet and Witch Weekly but then Ginny caught me looking at a story once and teased me so I stopped.
 If I hadn’t, I would’ve known about Janelle before I was told.”

 “Emmie told on me,” Harry said with a laugh.
 “Well, it wasn’t a secret by anyone’s measure that’s for certain.”
 He checked the time as he picked up his watch and strapped it on.
-“We have about thirty minutes until Transfiguration.”
+“We have about 30 minutes until Transfiguration.”

 “I’m going to have to reorganize my entire planner because of the schedule changes,” she bitched as he picked up his robe and put it on.
 She leaned back on her hands and watched him.
 “Your hair looks good down—sexy.”

 He ran his fingers through it before picking up the clasp.
 “I can’t use hair charms either, well not standard charms.
 I have to use parselmagic to make my hair even behave this much.
 It basically sticks up everywhere if I don’t wear it long.”